geerlingguy/ansible-role-nginx/README.md

       - listen: "80"
         server_name: "example.com www.example.com"
         return "301 https://example.com$request_uri;"
-        vhost_filename: "example.com.80.conf"
+        filename: "example.com.80.conf"

 An example of a secondary vhost which will redirect to the one shown above.

-*Note: The `vhost_filename` defaults to the first domain in `server_name`, if you have two vhosts with the same domain, eg. a redirect, you need to manually set the `vhost_filename` so the second one doesn't override the first one*
+*Note: The `filename` defaults to the first domain in `server_name`, if you have two vhosts with the same domain, eg. a redirect, you need to manually set the `filename` so the second one doesn't override the first one*

     nginx_remove_default_vhost: false